mulesoft-catalyst/error-handler-plugin/README.md

 - Un-clutter exceptions both in UI and XML
 - Compatible with `on-error-propagate` and  `on-error-continue` error handlers.
 - No specific error type is required for this module.
 It can parse any error types.
+- Can provide strings, arrays, or objects in the `message` response field.

 # Installation